mari-code-l/MS1-project/readme.md

 * Download  CV button is to direct the users to print or to download the Curriculum Vitae for its convenience.

 ### 5. Surface
-I have decided on a simple yet elegant background image (woman with glasses) which has a complex meaning of intelligence.
-Primary colours that I have chosen are #fafafa and #ffc609e5 for its simplicity yet it gives clarity of the content.
-To highlight to main focus, I used #ff0909e5 and #ffc609e5.
-To hover the button i used #000000.
-For Typography I have chosen 'Oswald', sans-serif for its neutral and understandable look.

 ## USER STORIES
-* As a user, I will be able to navigate around the website.
+* As a user, I will be able to navigate easily around the website.
-* As a user, I will be able to click one button directing to the contact Information.
+* As a user, I will be able to click a button directing to the contact Information.
 * As a user, I will be able to click the logo linking to its homepage.
 * As a user, I will be able to research on my mobile.
-* As user, I will be able to connect to social media for more Information about the candidate.
+* As user, I will be able to connect to social media for Information about the candidate.

 ## FEATURES
 * It is a HTML, CSS, and Bootstrap designed website.